Roger Daltrey says the music industry has been "stolen" from artists

-Roger Daltrey has said he believes that the music industry has been “stolen” from artists.
+Roger Daltrey has said he believes that the music industry has been “stolen” from artists during a recent interview.

-During a recent interview with The Independent, the frontman of The Who claimed that the band’s 2019 album ‘WHO’ left him £10,000 out of pocket.
+Speaking to The Independent, the frontman of The Who claimed that the band’s 2019 studio album ‘WHO’ left him £10,000 out of pocket.
 “Musicians cannot earn a living in the record industry anymore,” Daltrey told the publication.

 “That is ridiculous, and they’re being robbed blind by streaming and the record companies, because the old deals with record companies that existed in the Seventies, Eighties and Nineties, they’re still working on the same percentage breaks.”